-New media, hip hop studies, film theory, intersectional studies, and gender and sexuality studies, concentrating on Feminism(s), Queer Theory and drag performance
+New media theory, social movement studies, affect theory, biopolitics, gender and sexuality studies, concentrating on Feminism(s), Queer Theory

 Christina Riley is currently a PhD student in Cultural Studies and a Teaching Fellow for Women and Gender Studies at George Mason.
 She has a BA in English, minor in Creative Writing from Oglethorpe University in Atlanta, GA.
-Following a stint teaching abroad, Riley attained a Masters Degree in English with a concentration in Film Theory from North Carolina State University; her thesis work considered ways in which director Leni Riefenstahl's image and work sought to subvert patriarchic powers in post-war WWII Europe.
-Riley's areas of research interests include New Media, Hip Hop Studies, Film Theory, Intersectional Studies, and Gender and Sexuality studies, concentrating on Feminism(s), Queer Theory and drag performance.
-She then co-founded and co-directed a media literacy nonprofit based out of New York City, working specifically with at-risk and LGBTQ and allied high school and college-age students.
+Following a stint teaching abroad, Riley attained a MA in English with a concentration in Film Theory from North Carolina State University; her thesis considered ways in which director Leni Riefenstahl's representation and work subverted patriarchic powers in post-war WWII Europe.
+Riley's areas of research interests include New Media, Social Movement Studies, Biopolitics, Affect Theory and Gender and Sexuality studies, concentrating on Feminism(s) and Queer Theory.
+She has co-founded and co-directed a media literacy nonprofit based out of New York City, working specifically with at-risk and LGBTQA high school and college-age students.
 She was simultaneously employed as a User Services Coordinator, developing educational content for the digital image library, Artstor.
-For her dissertation focus, she is researching and assessing the effectiveness of women-centric activist efforts in new media environs.
-She lives in Washington, DC, and is currently attempting to unearth and concretize channels for activism that lie latent within academia.
-She enjoys most things pickled and dancing in her room, windows open.
+For her dissertation focus, she is researching affective dimensions of women-centric activist efforts in new media environs.
+She currently lives in Washington, DC.